-The UAE is the perfect place to launch yourself into an incredible past, present and future all at the same time.
-From ancient forts and wind tower houses to huge sports stadiums, gleaming hotels, man-made islands and indoor ski resorts, you can do and see almost anything in Dubai, Abu Dhabi, Sharjah and Fujairah.
+The United Arab Emirates is the perfect place to launch yourself into an incredible past, present and future all at the same time.
+From ancient forts and wind tower houses to huge sports stadiums, gleaming hotels, man-made islands and indoor ski resorts, you can do and see almost anything in the UAE’s cities of Dubai, Abu Dhabi, Sharjah and Fujairah.
 See striking modern architecture, multi-hued desert landscapes and lush oases as well enjoy a thrilling dune ride, a dinner cruise on Dubai Creek or wander ancient souks seemingly unchanged across time.

 I wasn’t sure what to expect with 15 years between visits but of course, Dubai did not disappoint in the “most rapidly changing cityscape” category.
 While you can still find the flavour of the old fishing village Dubai once was down in the Dubai Creek area, the rest of the city is a glittering, towering, glossy punt towards the future.
 I felt I had to visit Dubai Mall, the world’s largest, and was quickly overwhelmed by the staggering array of shops (there are over 1,000 including Bloomingdales and Marks and Spencers), a variety of restaurants and other vast leisure activities like the aquarium, an ice rink and the Dubai Fountain, set on a 30 acre lake shooting jets of water 150m into the air in daily performances in time to music.
 Yes, opulence and decadence can be found everywhere in the extreme.
 Kate